garethltm/obsibrain/sc900/Global Secure Access.md

 	- [[Global Secure Access]] provides visibility into the number of users & devices that are accessing other tenants.
 	- Widgets:
 		1. Sign-ins - The number of sign-ins through [[Microsoft Entra ID]] to Microsoft services in the last 24 hours.
 This widget provides you with information about the activity in your tenant
-		2. Total distinct tenants - The number of distinct tenant IDs
+		2. Total distinct tenants - The number of distinct tenant IDs seen in the last 24 hours
+		3. Unseen tenants - The number of distinct tenants